alexanderGugel/ied/spec/STORE.md

 Module installers should resolve git package references based on branch names or tag names to commit hashes prior to loading or retrieving from the store.

-When updating dependencies, module installers should check whether there are new commit in the branch or whether the git-tag points to a different commit.
+When updating dependencies, module installers should check whether there are new commits in the branch or whether the git-tag points to a different commit.

 ### Tarballs